-I never get much sympathy from people when I’m out on a travel assignment.
+You never get much sympathy from people when you’re on a travel assignment.

-No matter how much you try to explain the complex logistics, the feeling that you’re always in a hurry and you’re so focused on getting the right shots that you don’t really have time to relax and enjoy whatever beautiful place you’re in; no matter how much you try to explain that you’re constantly stressing about the light and waiting for a cloud to move out of the way, or to roll in and soften things up, and how you’ve got a list a mile long of phone calls to make and appointments to keep; how you’ve got to listen to some old guy tell his life story when you’ve only got fifteen minutes to take his portrait; that you’ve got to figure out how to make a good picture out of terrible lighting conditions because you won’t have time to come back later when the light is better; no matter if you tell them you’ve got a hundred tiny pieces of gear that are really easy to lose and each of them is somehow essential to the assignment: a tripod head, a screw that attaches a plate to the camera so it can fit into a waterproof housing, O-rings, polarizers, colored gels for flashes, batteries, transmitters, fifty Compact Flash cards that you absolutely CANNOT lose–the list goes on and on–it doesn’t matter.
-People keep telling you you’ve got a dream job.
+No matter how much you try to explain to the guy in the airplane seat next to you–or the couple at the bar, or the guy who’s picking you up at the airport–the complex logistics and innumerable stressors of shooting a travel assignment, and the feeling that you’re always in such a hurry and you’re so focused on getting the right shots that you don’t really have time to relax and enjoy whatever beautiful place you’re in; no matter how much you try to explain that you’re on permanent red alert over the changing light, waiting for a cloud to move out of the way and brighten the scene, or to roll in and soften things up, or for the sun to dip down a little lower, or not to go down too soon; that you’ve got a list a mile long of phone calls to make and appointments to keep; how you’ve got to listen to some old guy tell his life story when you’ve only got fifteen minutes to take his portrait; that you’ve got to figure out how to make a good picture out of terrible lighting conditions because you won’t have time to come back later when the light is better; no matter if you tell them you’ve got a hundred tiny pieces of gear that are really easy to lose and each of them is somehow essential to the assignment: a tripod head, a screw that attaches a plate to the camera so it can fit into a waterproof housing, O-rings, polarizers, colored gels for flashes, batteries, transmitters, fifty Compact Flash cards that you absolutely CANNOT lose–the list goes on and on–it doesn’t matter.
+People are still gonna say, “wow, you’ve got the life!”
 And on a beautiful day in the Caribbean when the sun is out and you’re swimming in crystal clear waters photographing divers and stingrays, well, it’s hard to argue with them.

-But I digress.
-My intention here, having just returned from a 2-week assignment in the Caribbean, was to try to inject a little dose of reality into the whole “travel photographer” mythos, and explain that as glamorous as it may sound, it’s really a fairly grueling job, and when you factor in all the time spent on an assignment before (phone calls, planning, buying things you need, organizing a schedule, figuring out transportation and accommodation, consulting with the editor, etc), during (getting from point a to point b, packing and unpacking and packing and unpacking, rushing to airports, picking up and dropping off rental cars, waiting for someone to show up, waiting for the light, working from dawn to the late hours of the evening, getting lost because you’ve never been here before, trying to ingratiate yourself with total strangers in five minutes, oh yeah, and taking pictures) and after (downloading and backing up all your 30,000 photos, organizing them and re-naming them, making your selections, tweaking the ones you like the best, sending off a hard drive to the editor, consulting with the fact-checker about caption information, providing some sidebar information, etc)…your pay probably comes in somewhere around $10-15 an hour, more or less.
+As glamorous as it may sound, travel photography can be a fairly grueling and sometimes maddening job, and when you factor in all the time spent on an assignment before (research, phone calls, planning, buying things you need, organizing a schedule, figuring out transportation and accommodation, consulting with the editor, etc), during (getting from point a to point b, packing and unpacking and packing and unpacking, rushing to airports, picking up and dropping off rental cars, waiting for someone to show up, waiting for the light, working from dawn to the late hours of the evening, getting lost because you’ve never been here before, trying to ingratiate yourself with total strangers in five minutes, oh yeah, and taking pictures) and after (downloading and backing up all your 30,000 photos, organizing them and re-naming them, making your selections, tweaking the ones you like the best, sending off a hard drive to the editor, consulting with the fact-checker about caption information, providing some sidebar information, etc)…your pay probably comes in somewhere around $10-15 an hour, more or less.
 Which certainly isn’t terrible, but probably much less than most people would imagine.
-And that, of course, doesn’t even take into account all the time and expense of the projects that you worked on independently to generate a reputation strong enough to get hired in the first place.
+And that, of course, doesn’t even take into account all the screaming babies you had to photograph to pay for your fancy gear and all the time and expense of the projects that you worked on independently to generate a reputation strong enough to get hired in the first place.